 Running costs are likely to be lower than previous systems, with the difference dependent on what you are switching from.
-Switching from gas will give you the lowest savings figures, whilst a typical home switching from electricity could save over £500 a year.
+Switching from gas heating system will give you the lowest savings figures, whilst a typical home switching from electricity heating could save over £500 a year.

 It is crucial your system is set up correctly.
 With key differences in terms of the level of heat produced and how long it should be left on for, you will need the installer to talk you through the optimum settings.
 Finally, ground source heat pumps are very low maintenance, so you shouldn't have to worry about paying an engineer to fix it all the time.

 The main advantages of a ground source heat pump are:

 - They are environmentally friendly compared to other heating systems